ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/navigate-the-interface-using-the-keyboard.md

 You can navigate the Ubuntu Desktop interface without a mouse, touchpad or another pointing device, using only the keyboard.
 This is necessary for visually impaired users who are using the screen reader, also known as Orca.
 However, any Desktop user can use keyboard navigation.

-## Launch applications

-GNOME has multiple ways to launch applications using the keyboard.

-### Launch applications using Activities
+## Launch applications using Activities

 1. Press the {kbd}`Super` key on your keyboard, otherwise known as the Windows key.